akshatcx/coord-convertr-desktop/README.md

 pip install -r requirements.txt python main.py
 ```
+This will load the GUI for the desktop application.

 ## GUI Specification

 ### Input formats
-GUI takes input in csv where each row contains a coordinate in the following format:
+GUI takes input in csv where each row contains a coordinate in the following format.
+The separator for csv can be chosen from the following `',', ';', '\t'`

 - Lat-Lon format: `latitude, logitude`
 ```
 51.24,12.41